 Takeaway: Statements made in pre-trial conferences commonly are thrown around on appeal as evidence of waiver or acquiescence.
 Being as precise and narrow as possible in statements made to the court during oral hearings is essential.

-The Eleventh Circuit, however, made clear that the doctrine of laches applies only to monetary damages and not the equitable relief of an injunction.
-With respect to injunctive relief, the Court remanded the matter to the district court to determine whether it is in the public interest to avoid further confusion and to permit injunctive relief.
+The Eleventh Circuit made clear that laches applies only to monetary damages and not to the equitable relief of an injunction.
+With respect to injunctive relief, the Court remanded for the district court to determine whether the public interest required further relief to avoid confusion.

-Takeaway: Even if laches bars monetary relief, if the likelihood of confusion is inevitable, or so strong as to outweigh the effect of the plaintiff’s delay in bringing a suit, a court may in its discretion grant injunctive relief, even in cases where a suit for damages is appropriately barred.
+Takeaway: Even if laches bars monetary relief, if the likelihood of confusion is inevitable, or strong enough to outweigh the effect of delay, a court may grant injunctive relief even where damages are barred.